tuffrabit/rasp-pi-pico-narwhal/README.md

  8. The tuffpad should auto reboot
  9. Unplug and replug the tuffpad so the CIRCUITPY drive disappears

-**Be sure to match the version of the [management app](https://github.com/tuffrabit/godot-narwhal-manager/releases) to the version of the firmware your tuffpad is running**
+**Be sure to use the latest version of the [management app](https://github.com/tuffrabit/godot-narwhal-manager/releases) alongside the latest tuffpad firmware**